Springfield Armory's Loaded 1911 Model

 Quick Summary

-The Springfield Armory Loaded 1911 offers significant factory upgrades over standard models, including a dovetail front sight, ambidextrous safety, beavertail grip safety to prevent hammer bite, a full-length guide rod for balance, and a match-grade trigger with an adjustable overtravel screw for enhanced performance.
+The Springfield Armory Loaded 1911 offers significant factory upgrades over the Mil-Spec model, including an ambidextrous safety, beavertail grip safety to prevent hammer bite, a match-grade trigger with adjustable overtravel, and a full-length guide rod for improved balance.
+These features make it a more competition-ready pistol out of the box.

 Chapters